-Name: -
+Name:

 Date: School:

 Who was responsible for the harassment?

 Describe the harassment:

 (attach additional pages if necessary)

-Date(s), time(s), and place (places) the harassment t occurred:
+Date(s), time(s), and place (places) the harassment

 Where there other individuals involved in the hara If so, name the individual(s) and what their role w

 Did anyone witness the harassment?
+If so, name the witness(es)

 What was your reaction to the harassment?

 Describe any prior incidents

-Signature of Complainant or Parents/Legal Guard ian
+Signature of Complainant or Parents/Legal Guardi ian